zhikunchen1996/zhikunchen1.github.io/content/authors/admin/_index.md

 ## About Me

 I am a PhD candidate in environmental engineering at the Department of Building, Civil and Environmental Engineering of Concordia University.
-My research interests include transport of microplastics in cold regions and seperation technologies, and oil spil response in coastal regions.
+My research interests include transport of microplastics in cold regions and seperation technologies, waste management, and oil spil response in coastal regions.
 I am currently looking for postdoctral position.